BurnOutTrader/fund-forge/README.md

 | Total Trades | 269 | 269 | ✅ |
 | Cash Used | N/A | 0 | N/A |
 | Cash Available | 97,870.00 | 97,870.00 | ✅ |

+### Fill and Order Book Notes
+Order book levels should only be imported if they have volume, otherwise we should just skip the useless level.
+Order books should be updated by best bid, best offer for index(0) and order book snapshots should provide all visible levels.
+If a level has no volume then the backtest will assume there are no more levels.

 ## Current Status